 Why the Test is Performed

-Your doctor may order this test if you you have injured your skull or you have symptoms or signs of a structural problem inside the skull (such as a tumor or bleeding).
+Your doctor may order this x-ray if you have injured your skull.
+You may also have this x-ray if you have symptoms or signs of a structural problem inside the skull, such as a tumor or bleeding.

 A skull x-ray is also used to evaluate an unusually shaped child's head.

 Other conditions for which the test may be performed include:

 - Teeth are not aligned properly (malocclusion of teeth)